 Shopify Customer Metafields

-Here, you can define metafields such as customer’s birthdate, gender, marital status, and many more.
+Here, you can define metafields such as customer’s birthdate, gender, loyalty status, and many more.
 You can also use the customer metafields to create customer profiles.

 Shopify Order Metafields

 As an online store owner, you may need to set priorities for your orders.
 The order metafields are used to store the additional order information.
-Using the order metafields you can also mark the orders for express delivery or normal delivery.
+Using the order metafields you can also mark the orders for express delivery or normal delivery or store order delivery date or packaging status.
+Learn how to customize your store using order metafields.

 Defining the Shopify 2.0 Metafields